-Judgements Ten: Now we know why to remember the Titans
+Judgements Ten: Why we must now remember the Titans

 SUPER BOWL HANGOVER?
 YOU BETTER BELIEVE

 Defending Super Bowl champion Philadelphia is in deep, deep kimchi.
-First of all, the Eagles already have lost more games (5) than they did all of last year (3).
+First of all, the Eagles already have losses (5) than all of last year (3).
 Second, they suddenly can’t win at home.
 A year ago, they were 7-1 there — dropping only a so-what season finale where they protected starters.
 But this season?
 Philadelphia is 2-3, losing its last three at the Linc.
 Then there’s the fourth-quarter defense.
 Not good.
-Blew the game vs. Carolina and couldn’t make a stop Sunday night.
+Blew the game at home vs. Carolina and couldn’t make a stop at home Sunday night.
 Finally, we have what’s left of the schedule … which looks more like a sinkhole.
 Of Philadelphia’s seven remaining opponents, five are vs. division leaders (including Washington, twice) — with one at New Orleans and another at the L.A.
 Rams.
 The Rams haven’t lost at home, and the Saints are 3-1 there.
 At 4-5, the Eagles really can’t afford more than two more losses the rest of the way … and that may be a stretch.
 As Yogi said, it’s getting late early.

 FIRST-AND-25